What IS Agritourism?

 “for me, it’s all about sharing our way of life.
 Travelers more than ever want meaningful experiences & that’s what we aim to share.”

-Here in Montana, we like to think of agritourism as a commercial enterprise, combining agricultural production and tourism to attract visitors to farms by offering authentic experiences like tours, educational events and direct sales of farm products, in order to promote rural economies and share our passion for our spirit of place.
+A commercial enterprise that combines agricultural production and tourism to attract visitors to farms and ranches by offering authentic experiences — like tours, events, or direct sales — that strengthen rural economies and celebrate our spirit of place.

-Educational Workshops
+Educational workshops

 Want to learn more about Agritourism?
 We’re here to help.